appliedecon/data602-lectures/project/readme.md

   - results and discussion;
   - conclusion/next steps;
   - references.
+  - The notebook must be submitted with all cells executed in order and a PDF that memorializes the results will need to be submitted in addition to what is submitted on GitHub.
 ### (2) Slide presentation that summarizes your motivation for choosing the dataset, the specific problem you are trying to solve, exploratory data analysis, and model results.
 You should include motivation towards the techniques chosen and areas for further exploration.
 Time permitting in the last week, everyone will have ~5 minutes to present their projects.
 ### (3) Youtube recording (< 5 minutes) overviewing the slides.
 You’ll submit the link.